 In the maritime context, it may be that this cultural dimension is responsible for the extent to which individuals are prepared to leave their social environment and work for foreign owners or live in foreign countries.
 For example, it is noted in the individual country reports that Italian seafarers will not usually seek to work overseas.
 Although Greece certainly exports its maritime expertise, it is often by setting up a community overseas, such as the Greek ship owning community in the city of London.
 On the other hand, individuals from countries like the UK and the Netherlands are more likely to be prepared to "emigrate" to find job opportunities in other places.
-In this context, there would appear to be a link between the two dimensions of mobility and family avoidance, this feature will be reinforced.
+In this context, there would appear to be a link between the two dimensions of mobility and family connections.
+Clearly in countries that are both collectivist and high on uncertainty avoidance, this feature will be reinforced.